COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 Choose a rejection function
 ---------------------------

-Before a batch is passed to COSMIC, unphysical systems are filtered out: stars already overflowing their Roche lobes at ZAMS, binaries whose components are in contact, and systems below the hydrogen-burning limit for the secondary.
+Before a batch is passed to ``COSMIC``, unphysical systems are filtered out: stars already overflowing their Roche lobes at ZAMS, binaries whose components are in contact, and systems below the hydrogen-burning limit for the secondary.
 The built-in :func:`~cosmic.sample.stroopwafel.rejection.default_reject` function performs all of these